2018 Global Forum on Competition

 Opening Remarks by Ludger Schuknecht, OECD Deputy Secretary General | Bio

 Introductory comments by Frédéric Jenny, Chair, OECD Competition Committee

 Session 4.
-Sanctions in antitrust cases
+Investigative powers in practice

 Wrap-up plenary session

 Like private firms, State-owned enterprises (SOEs) might seek to maximise profit, even if they ultimately re-invest the surplus that they earn.
 This roundtable discussion looked at investigations into anticompetitive conduct mergers, and agreements by SOEs, both those owned or controlled by a competition authority’s own government, and those owned or controlled by other governmentsThe aim of this session was to open up for discussion issues concerning the role of choice and competition in public markets, and the enforcement of competition law in those markets.
 More materials here.